 - Photographs showing extent of damage

-Also, we will assign an independent medical professional who is an expert in the field of interest to perform a thorough medical exam on you or your loved one in order to understand the severity of damage suffered which will be very vital while negotiating a settlement fee.
+Also, we will assign an independent medical professional who is an expert in the field of interest to perform a thorough medical exam on you or your loved one to understand the severity of damage suffered which will be very vital while negotiating a settlement fee.

 Special damages on the other hand covers financial losses, out of pocket expenses and other costs incurred or may be incurred in future as a result of the injury suffered.
 These include;